 Just as for listening, a foreign language student should read as much authentic material as he or she can.
 It would be best to pick an interesting topic and then try reading books, comic books, newspapers, magazines, notices, letters, and any other written thing one can find.
 As for listening, don't be discouraged if you can't read every word.
 Try instead to guess the meaning of words and get satisfaction in what you can read.

 8. One should practice speaking and writing as much as possible.

-Although there are other approaches in achieving foreign language proficiency, I feel that the above eight approaches are the most important and can help anyone who is interested and serious about learning foreign languages well.
+Although there are other approaches to achieving foreign language proficiency, I feel that the above eight approaches are the most important and can help anyone interested and serious about learning foreign languages well.